Task Arithmetic with Support Languages for Low-Resource ASR: Methods

 \subsection{Data Sources and Munging}

-We use standard scripted speech data from CV for all support languages as well as for the five unseen target languages (Adyghe, Basaa, Kabardian, Puno Quechua, and Ushojo).
-For the remaining 21 target languages, we use the task-provided the spontaneous speech data.
+We use standard scripted speech data from CV for all support languages and for the five unseen target languages (Adyghe, Basaa, Kabardian, Puno Quechua, and Ushojo).
+For the remaining 21 target languages, we use the task-provided spontaneous speech data.

 We remove all samples flagged as problematic by CV annotators, as well as samples with zero-length audio or empty transcripts.
 Audio longer than 30 seconds is truncated to match Whisper’s maximum input length.
 Transcripts are left unchanged after truncation, which may have introduced minor audio–text misalignment.
 Finally, we apply the transcript-cleaning script provided by the task to remove formatting irregularities.